gtaha23/MamacOS-Batch/README.md

 # MamacOS
 MamacOS is a fun little project for my batch skills.
 This is currently on moderation, You can download the code and try it yourself!
-It is an Open-source projects of script programs that thinks it is an "OS".
+It is an Open-source project of script programs that thinks it is an "OS".

 # Team
 Me and my cousin decided to make this project on 13/06/2024!
 I was originally started this project 2 months ago.